MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/import-contoso-coffee.md

 # Import Contoso coffee solution

-Follow the steps below, if you did not complete already imported or have an environment with the Contoso Coffee solution available to you.
+Follow the steps, if you didn't complete already imported or have an environment with the Contoso Coffee solution available to you.

 ## Task 1: Create a new environment

-1. Open a new browser tab, navigate to [Power Platform admin portal](https://aka.ms/ppac) select Environments and click New Environment.
+1. Open a new browser tab, navigate to [Power Platform admin portal](https://aka.ms/ppac) select Environments and select New Environment.

-1. Provide an Environment Name, select **Developer** for Type, select Region and click Next.
+1. Provide an Environment Name, select **Developer** for Type, select Region and select Next.

   > [!div class="mx-imgBorder"]
   ![Screenshot of new developer environment](media/new-developer-environment.png)

 1. Select Language, URL, and Currency.
-Select No for Deploy sample apps and data and then click Save.
+Select No for Deploy sample apps and data and then select Save.

 1. Wait for the environment to be created.

 ## Task 2: Import the solution

-In this task, you will import the completed App in a day module 2 solution.
+In this task, you import the completed second module solution from the App in a day workshop:

 1. Navigate to [Power Apps maker portal](https://make.powerapps.com/)

 1. Make sure you are in the **Contoso** Test Environment you created.

-1. Select **Solutions** and click **Import**.
+1. Select **Solutions** and select **Import**.

 1. Select Browse.

-1. Select the **ContosoCoffee_1_0_0_2.zip** Contso Coffee solution zip file located in **Completed Lab Solution for students** and **Module 2** folder and click Open.
+1. Select the **ContosoCoffee_1_0_0_2.zip** Contso Coffee solution zip file located in **Completed Lab Solution for students** and **Module 2** folder and select Open.

 > NOTE: The English language version Contoso Coffee Module 2 solution can be located in the [AppinaDay Trainer Package.zip](https://aka.ms/appinadayTrainer) or [Other Languages](https://aka.ms/AIADLocalTrainer)